pjercic/ComputationalModellingSocialSystems2024/ProjectGuide/ProjectsGuide.md

 # Computational Modelling of Computational Social Systems: Projects Guide

+We provided an example of the final project report from previous years for you [[Final project report example]](https://pjercic.github.io/ComputationalModellingSocialSystems2024/ProjectGuide/final_project_report_example_modeling_css.pdf)

 Final group projects are done in groups of up to four students.
 Projects are linked to two evaluations:

 - Participation in group presentation sessions (both as presenter and discussant): 25% of final grade